What is a panic attack

-According to the Australian Bureau of Statistics, up to 40% of the population will experience a panic attack at some point in their lifetime.
-Read our article on what a panic attack feels like and what can cause a panic attack to happen.
+Around 40% of Australians will experience a panic attack at some point in their lifetime.
+Read our article on what a panic attack feels like and how to manage it.

 A panic attack is an episode of intense anxiety and fear that causes physical symptoms.
-A panic attack can occur when your flight-or-fight response is triggered, but you aren’t in immediate physical danger.
-According to the Australian Bureau of Statistics, up to 40% of the population will experience a panic attack at some point in their lifetime.
+Panic attacks can be triggered by an event or happen out of the blue.
+Around 40% of the population will experience a panic attack at some point in their lifetime.

 What does a panic attack feel like?